mikeger/backend-developer-test/README.md

 ## What we expect

-* Build a performant, clean and well structured solution;
+* Build a performant, clean and well-structured solution;
 * Commit early and often.
 We want to be able to check your progress;
-* Feel free to address the problem creatively according to your programming tastes (there are always multiple ways to achieve the same goal) and try to use elegant solutions.
+* Feel free to address the problem creatively according to your programming tastes (there are always multiple ways to achieve the same goal) and try to use elegant solutions;
 * Go the extra mile.
 The requirements below are just the bare minimum.
 Be creative and come up with a solution that will impress us.
-If you think our requirements are whack, or not appropriate, change them and explain why
+If you think our requirements are whack, or not appropriate, change them and explain why.

 ## The challenge

-You are the architect in charge of creating the API that the clients will consume, and you have been given some (very lose) requirements from the product team:
+You are the architect in charge of creating the API that the clients will consume, and you have been given some (very loose) requirements from the product team:

-* The app will support the following games (consider how we could add more?)
+* The app will support the following games:
-    * Chess (2 player)
+    * Chess (2 players)
     * Settlers of Catan (3 or 4 players)
     * Risk (3 to 5 players)
+    * Consider how we could add more
 * Users must be able to log in with some third party of your choice (i.e. Google, Twitter, Facebook) and register a player profile.
 This should include:
     * Name
     * Location (GPS coordinates for example)